Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 > ## Exercise X: Calculating the N50 length
 > a) What is the output if we run the new command from the above exercise?
 > b) What new statistics do we get that we didn't have with the original command?
+> c) What is the N50 length of this assembly?
 > Bonus exercise: Looking at the [information available online for Seqkit stats](https://bioinf.shenwei.me/seqkit/usage/#stats), can you work out what the extra statistics other than N50 tell us?
 >> ## Solution
 >> a)